 In addition to being the source of the main system clock the oscillators also provide clock sources for the Watchdog Timer and Time Base Interrupts.
 External oscillators requiring some external components as well as fully integrated internal oscillators, requiring no external components, are provided to form a wide range of both fast and slow system oscillators.
 All oscillator options are selected through the configuration options.
 The higher frequency oscillators provide higher performance but carry with it the disadvantage of higher power requirements, while the opposite is of course true for the lower frequency oscillators.
 With the capability of dynamically switching between fast and slow system clock, the device has the flexibility to optimize the performance/power ratio, a feature especially important in power sensitive portable applications.

 Туре Name Freq.
 Pins

 External Crystal HXT 400kHz~ 20MHz OSC1/ OSC2

-External RC ERC 8MHz OSC1

-Internal High Speed RC HIRC 4, 8 or 12MHz
+Internal High Speed RC HIRC 8MHz

-External Low Speed Crystal LXT 32.768kHz OSC1/ OSC2

 Internal Low Speed RC LIRC 32kHz

 Oscillator Types

 System Clock Configurations